 A 37-year-old member asked:

-can you get typhoid from kissing?
+Can you get typhoid from kissing?

 2 doctor answers • 4 doctors weighed in

-32 years experience Pediatrics
+Pediatrics 34 years experience

 No, not usually: Typhoid fever (Salmonella typhi) is from the stool (poop) of infected people and is not in the saliva.
 However, if an infected person accidentally transferred traces of poop from his hands to his face (due to poor handwashing habits), and then he got kissed by an uninfected person, the uninfected person could swallow enough salmonella typhi bacteria to contract typhoid fever.